Krunklehorn/io-scene-gzrs2/README.md

   * Vertex type: Adds absolute mode shape keys, animates by keying Evaluation Time, may fail for meshes with duplicate or overlapping vertices
 * NEW: .nav import & export support
   * When exporting, automatically triangulates quads and ngons however, users should do so manually for best results
-  * When exporting, selected mesh must be non-manifold
+  * When exporting, selected mesh must be manifold
 * NEW: Material guidelines for .elu export have been simplified, see below!
 * NEW: Reconfigured shader nodes and implemented material presets
 * NEW: Added material info to the Realspace panel